Laura Woods (English presenter): Radio

 In March 2020, Woods was announced as the main presenter for Talksport's breakfast show, presenting Monday to Wednesday, with Thursdays and Fridays presented by Alan Brazil.

 On 14 June 2023, Woods announced that she was leaving the breakfast show.
 Her final show was on 28 June 2023.

 Personal life

 Woods dated former England rugby player Alex Corbisiero for eight years.
+She is engaged to Adam Collard; their son was born in January 2025.

 She is a supporter of Arsenal.

 In February 2024, it was revealed that Woods was harassed and stalked for two years by a female football fan who threatened to kill her dog and sent her an STI kit in the post.
 The stalker was sentenced to 14 months in prison and placed on a restraining order.

-Laura Woods is engaged to Adam Collard and in January 2025 she gave birth to their first child.
+On 2 December 2025, Woods collapsed on air while presenting ITV's coverage of England's women's friendly against Ghana at St Mary's Stadium in Southampton.
+She was assisted by colleagues, Ian Wright and Anita Asante, and medical staff before the programme cut to a break.
+Woods later said that paramedics believed the incident was caused by a virus, and her fiancé Adam Collard reassured viewers that she was recovering.